-Having tried the best-selling scrapers and brushes on the market, we found drTung’s (view on Amazon) to offer the best overall experience.
-Taking into consideration the price, design, and effectiveness of the clean.
+Having tried the best-selling scrapers and brushes on the market, I found drTung’s (view on Amazon) to offer the best overall experience, when taking into consideration the price, design, and effectiveness of the clean.

 The shape of the cleaner is somewhere between a U and a V, with thick rubber grips on the end of the stainless steel to act like handles.

 There is a nice degree of flex in the material and although steel by its very makeup is strong, it is not too rigid.

 Thick enough that it does not feel too sharp (in my opinion) when pulled along, it is not so thick that there is no scraping sensation.
 It could be considered a little harsh on the edge, certainly more so than the HealthandYoga option.

 The handles can be used as grips as you pull the cleaner from the back of the tongue to the front and can be used either one handed or two handed.
 Two hands gives a little more control.

 I did not get a choice of coloured rubber grips, but depending on where you buy it you may do.